Back to Blog

 The Credit Question: "What If I Don't Have a Credit Score?"

 This is the concern I hear most often.
-Many ITIN borrowers don't have traditional credit — no credit cards, no auto loans, no student loans on file with the bureaus.
+Many ITIN borrowers don't have traditional credit - no credit cards, no auto loans, no student loans on file with the bureaus.
 That's okay.
 Most ITIN programs accept alternative credit history.
+(And if you do have a credit score, don't let common credit myths hold you back.)

 Alternative credit means showing a pattern of on-time payments for things you're already paying: